Divine1/apachetika/README.md

 ### About Apache Tika

 [Apache Tika](https://tika.apache.org/) is used for extracting data from pdf, images, audio files.
+The usecases covered by Apache Tika is vast and i understand it is powerful on reading some of its documentation

 The extracted data will be in unstructured format and it can be  converting to string.

 i referred [this article](https://www.tutorialspoint.com/tika/index.htm) to build this project.

 Apache Tika has a GUI version of jar in which we can drag and drop the files and view the extracted content.
 It's useful for basic understanding how Apache Tika works.
+The GUI version can be downloaded from the [offical website](https://tika.apache.org/download.html)